504 Plan vs IEP: What Every Teacher Needs to Know

 Section 504 of the Rehabilitation Act of 1973 is a civil rights statute.
 It prohibits discrimination against individuals with disabilities in any programme that receives federal funding, which includes virtually every public school in the country.
 Section 504 does not provide additional funding.
 It requires schools to ensure that students with disabilities have equal access to education.
 The Office for Civil Rights (OCR) within the U.S. Department of Education enforces Section 504 in schools.

 The practical consequence of this legal distinction is significant.
 IDEA creates an entitlement to services.
 Section 504 creates a right to access.
-The US Department of Education (2023) reported that approximately 7.3 million students aged 3 to 21 received special education services under IDEA in the 2021-22 school year, representing roughly 15% of the public school population.
+The US Department of Education (2023) reported that about 7.3 million students aged 3 to 21 received special education services under IDEA in 2021-22.
+This represents roughly 15% of public school students.
 A student with an IEP receives specially designed instruction tailored to their needs.
 A student with a 504 Plan receives adjustments to the general education environment that remove barriers to access.

 The two plans use different eligibility standards, and the gap between them explains why some students qualify for one but not the other.

 To receive an IEP under IDEA, a student must meet two criteria.
 First, they must have a disability that falls within one of 13 categories defined by federal law (see the full list below).
 Second, because of that disability, they must need specially designed instruction to make progress in the general education curriculum.
 Both conditions must be met.
-A student with a diagnosed disability who performs at grade level with standard classroom support does not qualify for an IEP, because the second criterion is not satisfied.
+A student with a diagnosed disability who performs at grade level with standard classroom support does not qualify for an IEP.
+This is because the second criterion is not met.

 The clearest way to understand the difference between an IEP and a 504 Plan is to look at what each one actually delivers.

 An IEP provides specially designed instruction (SDI).
 This means instruction that is adapted in content, methodology, or delivery to address the student's unique needs.
 SDI is not the same as accommodation.
 Accommodation changes the environment; SDI changes the teaching.
-A student receiving SDI in reading might work with a special education teacher using a structured literacy programme at their instructional level, rather than the grade-level curriculum their peers use.
-The IEP also includes related services (speech-language therapy, occupational therapy, counselling, or others as needed), measurable annual goals with progress monitoring, transition planning beginning at age 16, and procedural safeguards that protect family rights throughout the process.
-Rashid and Wong (2022) identified a consistent implementation gap in their systematic review: teachers frequently reported insufficient training in writing measurable IEP goals, which directly affected the quality of provision students received.
+A student receiving SDI in reading might work with a special education teacher using a structured literacy programme.
+This would be at their learning level, rather than the grade-level curriculum their peers use.
+The IEP also includes related services like speech therapy, occupational therapy, or counselling.
+It has measurable yearly goals with progress checks.
+It includes transition planning from age 16 and safeguards that protect family rights.
+Rashid and Wong (2022) found a consistent gap in their systematic review.
+Teachers frequently reported not enough training in writing measurable IEP goals.
+This directly affected the quality of support students received.

 A 504 Plan provides accommodations and, in some cases, modifications to the general education environment.
 Accommodations change how a student accesses the same curriculum (extended time, preferential seating, audio versions of texts).
 Modifications change what the student is expected to learn (reduced number of spelling words, alternative assignments).
 The 504 Plan does not require measurable annual goals, though some districts include them voluntarily.
 It does not fund related services, though a school may still provide them as part of ensuring equal access.